Ovid/zen-of-test-suites/README.md

 *With apologies to [XKCD](http://xkcd.com/303/)*

-In the best case scenario for a long-running test suite, expensive developer time is wasted while the test suite is running.
+In the best case scenario for developers who always run that long-running test suite, expensive developer time is wasted while the test suite is running.
 When they launch that hour-long (or more) test suite, they frequently take a break, talk to (read: interrupt) other developers, check their Facebook, or do any number of things which equate to "not writing software."
 Yes, some of those things involve meetings or research, but meetings don't conveniently schedule themselves when we run tests and for mature products (those which are more likely to have long-running test suites), there's often not that much research we really need to do.

 Here are some of the issues with long-running test suites:

 * Expensive developer time is wasted while the test suite runs
 * Developers often don't run the entire test suite
+* Expensive code coverage is not generated as a result
 * Code is fragile as a result

 What I find particularly curious is that we accept this state of affairs.
 Even a back-of-the-envelope calculation can quickly show significant productivity benefits that will pay off in the long run by taking care of our test suite.
-[I once reduced a sample test suite's run time from one hour and twenty minutes down to twelve minutes](http://www.slideshare.net/Ovid/turbo-charged-test-suites-presentation) (*Note: today I use a saner approach that results in similar or greater
+[I once reduced a BBC test suite's run time from one hour and twenty minutes down to twelve minutes](http://www.slideshare.net/Ovid/turbo-charged-test-suites-presentation) (*Note: today I use a saner approach that results in similar or greater